 Honestly, I think this is the hardest question to answer, and it is easy to stall with indecision.
 The number of opportunities, the infinite pro’s and con’s, and the fun/challenge of doing the research all compound into a realisation that there is no perfect location, but you can’t help but keep searching for one that is better than your current pick.

 My recommendation is to start with a business plan.
 What is the product you want to offer, and who is your target demographic?
-Looking for the most intrepid guests? – start your research in some of the less well known regions like Tōhoku.
+Looking for the most intrepid guests? – start your research in some of the less well-known regions like Tōhoku.
 Wanting to service those elusive higher spending advanced level guests? – Sapporo is probably your destination.
-After the lions share of families and less intrepid guests? – Hakuba and Myoko will serve you well.
+After the lion’s share of families and less intrepid guests? – Hakuba and Myoko will serve you well.
 These are some massive generalisations, but the idea is that your business plan will influence your location and property characteristics.

 There is a large scale of risk vs reward to be considered.
-Typically Japanese real estate does not appreciate, in fact most rural areas have seen significant depreciation in recent decades.
+Typically Japanese real estate does not appreciate, in fact, most rural areas have seen significant depreciation in recent decades.
 Purchasing a property in an established resort like Niseko, Hakuba, Myoko etc will come at a premium to buying in less known areas, but with significantly less risk.
-In Japan you need to consider the risk of a ski resort going out of business, or staying active but closing lifts and pistes as they are no longer financially sustainable or due to a natural disaster.
+In Japan, you need to consider the risk of a ski resort going out of business or staying active but closing lifts and pistes as they are no longer financially sustainable or due to a natural disaster.

 There is also a consideration required for climate change with many resorts in the lower latitudes and with lower elevations at risk of shorter and shorter seasons.
-There a plenty of high elevation resorts with northerly aspect (low sun) that will have many decades of good skiing to come, and as the impact of climate change is felt in other markets, like Australia it may actually result in increased traffic to these resorts that are better protected.
+There are plenty of high elevation resorts with northerly aspect (low sun) that will have many decades of good skiing to come, and as the impact of climate change is felt in other markets, like Australia it may actually result in increased traffic to these resorts that are better protected.